 Fifth, Scripture affirms that the number of saved souls is very great (Revelation 7:9).
-Since most of the world has been and is still non-Christian, might it be that the untold multitude who have died prematurely or in infancy comprise a majority of those in heaven?
-Charles Spurgeon said, "I rejoice to know that the souls of all infants, as soon as they die, speed their way to paradise.
+Since most of the world has been and is still non-Christian, might it be the untold multitude who have died prematurely or in infancy comprise a majority of those in heaven?
+Such a possibility ought not to be dismissed too quickly.
+In this context Charles Spurgeon said, "I rejoice to know that the souls of all infants, as soon as they die, speed their way to paradise.
 Think what a multitude there is of them."